Are you developing Your Skiing To Your Full potential?

 Phil Smith, director of Snoworks Ski Courses explains why there is so much more you can do to fulfil your true skiing potential.

-Technique, pretty important, yes.
-For many technique is the holy grail and what skiing is all about but is there more that you could be doing on top of developing technique to fulfil your true skiing potential?
+Technique, pretty important, for sure.
+For many technique is the holy grail and what skiing is all about but is there more that you could be doing to fulfil your true skiing potential?

 In all sports there is a lot more to achieving your full potential than developing only technical excellence.
 Fitness, mobility, strength, mental focus, emotional control, decision making, risk assessment, energy, creativeness, freedom and fun are only just a few of the infinite skills to becoming better.
-To simplify the myriad of skills that can help develop performance we as coaches have grouped these skills into four subsets which we call ‘The Four Threads’, Technical, Psychological, Physical and Tactical.
+To simplify the myriad of skills that can help develop performance we have grouped these into four subsets called ‘The Four Threads’, Technical, Psychological, Physical and Tactical.

 When we ask skiers what their perception of the balance of the four threads are in all-mountain skiing the answer is more or less always the same “about even between all four threads, 25% each”.
 When we follow up with the question, “how much of your time do you invest into developing each thread?”
 The answer is more or less always the same, “mostly technical”.
 That’s one thread, or to put it into context only 25% of your full potential achieved if none of the other skills are developed.
 That leaves a whopping 75% of untapped potential.
 Imagine if you are only tapping into 50% of your potential that’s a huge amount of untapped potential still available.

 Much ski instruction focuses on technique for obvious reasons.
 It’s pretty essential, keeps skiers safe and can help reduce injuries.
 It’s also easy to see and correct but we still have the other three threads.
-You could have a skier who is technically superb but lacks fitness or a fit skier who is nervous, or a mentally strong skier who lacks technical discipline.
+You could have a skier who is technically superb but lacks fitness and nervous, or a mentally strong skier who lacks technical discipline.
 Very few skiers are adept in all four threads.